 3. After release:

-Begin doing stretches about 5 times per 24 hours.
+Begin doing lifts about 6 times per 24 hours.
 If you are working with East Tennessee Lactation, we will have shown you the elevations/stretches BEFORE your baby is released (stay tuned for videos).
 Stretches are an important component of aftercare and help to ensure that baby's wound sites will heal with optimal range of motion.

 4. Evaluate feeding and motion following the release.

 Your baby now has the potential to move more freely than ever before, but this can also take extra practice and time to get those movements right for optimal breastfeeding and oral function.
 As an IBCLC, I generally see babies on day 2-3 post release to evaluate feeding and add additional exercises depending upon your baby’s needs and developments.